xabajian/ACDM_Climate_Adaptation_Feedback/README.md

-# Abajian, Carleton, Meng, and Deschenes
+# Abajian, Carleton, Meng, and Deschenes (ACMD 2024)

-Read me file accompanying “The Climate Adaptation Feedback”.
+Read me file accompanying the scripts required to replicate findings in the main text and supplementary information for “The Climate Adaptation Feedback” (ACMD 2024).

+Replication files for the peer review responses are available from xander.abajian@gmail.com on request.

 ## Requirements